St Mary’s Scholarships

 Pupils holding a sport scholarship are expected to make a strong contribution to the sporting life of the school.

-St Mary’s School Ascot is able to provide means-tested bursaries, which are awarded on an annual basis to parents who are financially eligible and who meet the application requirements.
+St Mary’s School Ascot is able to provide means-tested admission bursaries, which are awarded on an annual basis to pupils whose parents are financially eligible and who meet the application requirements.
 Due to the limited financial resources of the school, not every eligible application for a bursary will be successful.

 The deadline for submission of the completed ‘Confidential Statement of Financial Circumstances in Support of an Application for School Fee Assistance’ is 1 October in the year prior to anticipated entry.